Lighter (barge)

 A lighter is a type of flat-bottomed barge used to transfer goods and passengers to and from moored ships.
 Lighters were traditionally unpowered and were moved and steered using long oars called "sweeps" and the motive power of water currents.
 They were operated by skilled workers called lightermen and were a characteristic sight in London's docks until about the 1960s, when technological changes made this form of lightering largely redundant.
 Unpowered lighters continue to be moved by powered tugs, however, and lighters may also now themselves be powered.
 The term is also used in the Lighter Aboard Ship (LASH) system.

 The name itself is of uncertain origin, but is believed to possibly derive from an old Dutch or German word, lichten (to lighten or unload).
-In Dutch, the word lichter is still used for smaller ships that take over goods from larger ships.
+In Dutch and German, the words lichter or Leichter are still used for smaller ships that take over goods from larger ships.

 Lighters, albeit powered ones, were proposed to be used in 2007 at Port Lincoln and Whyalla in South Australia to load Capesize ships which are too big for the shallower waters close to shore.